Skip to main content

 a group of student eco-ambassadors witth the Green Building Technology sprung structure in the background

-Welcome and welcome back to campus.
-The leaves may be changing colour, but you can help keep our campus green with these tips from the Sustainability at SAIT team.
+The leaves may be changing colour, but you can help keep our campus green with these tips to reduce waste courtesy of the Sustainability at SAIT team.

 SAIT’s waste program includes streams for beverage containers, compost, mixed recycling and trash that correspond to sorting bins located across campus.
 What goes where?